brito-joao/new_calc/README.md

 1. Enter the first number.
 2. Select the operation.
 3. Enter the second number.
-4. Click on the "Calculate" button to see the result.
+4. Click on the "=" button to see the result.

-## Color Scheme
+## Other
-- Background: Light Gray
-- Buttons: Blue
-- Text: Black
+- No artificial intelligence was used
+- created for my "Engenharia de software" course

 Feel free to share any ideas on how I can change my code!

+João Brito